 Nikon has classified this camera as an upper beginner’s camera and prides itself on great features for a great low price.
 You will notice it comes with some features that can only be found in expensive pro cameras.

 In this review, I have considered the 18 mm – 55mm lens because it has great vibration reduction, resulting in great image stabilization.
-This is nice especially when shooting at low light conditions because you can be able to attain high-clarity recordings regardless of light.
+This is nice, especially when shooting in low light conditions, because you can attain high-clarity recordings regardless of light.

-The camera comes with all the standard things you get when buying a camera including a battery.
-I would however recommend you pick a couple of them just to be safe.
-It does not come with a lens cover but it would be a great addition for protection so you can pick that too.
+The camera comes with all the standard things you get when buying a camera, including a battery.
+I would, however, recommend you pick a couple of them just to be safe.
+It does not come with a lens cove, but it would be a great addition for protection, so you can pick that up, too.

 This camera plus its lens can be used to shoot sports or quick motion actions without problems.
-When it comes to video, this camera comes with 1080/ 60i better than most cameras in this price range.
+When it comes to video, this camera comes with 1080/ 60, which is better than most cameras in this price range.
 Fast Autofocus makes it easy and fast to use.

 Pros